Tristinsorrells1/Weather-App/README.md

 - Day/Night UI: Implementing different UIs for daytime and nighttime to provide a more immersive experience.
 - Weather Animations: Adding animations corresponding to the day's weather (e.g., rain and lightning animations for rainy days) to make the app more engaging.

+## How to Run Locally
+- Clone this repo (git clone <SSH key>)
+- Visit this [Link](https://cors-anywhere.herokuapp.com/corsdemo) and click request temporary access to demo server
+- Run npm start

 ## Conclusion
 Thank you again for this opportunity.
-This project reflects my commitment to delivering quality work within tight deadlines and my enthusiasm for continuous improvement.
-I look forward to presenting this project to you!
+I look forward to hopefully presenting this project to you!

-## How to Run Locally
-- Clone Repo (git clone <SSH key>)
-- Visit this [Link](https://cors-anywhere.herokuapp.com/corsdemo) and click request temporary access to demo server
-- npm start